Lyft valued at $24.3 billion in first ride-hailing IPO

 The IPO market had a slow start in 2019 due to volatile markets at the end of last year and the government shutdown in January blocking U.S. regulators from processing new IPO applicants.

-With start-ups like Lyft staying private for longer, there is a backlog of demand to allocate more money to stocks which are considered high-growth in order to diversify away from Wall Street’s FAANG trade which is made up of Facebook Inc , Amazon.com Inc, Apple Inc , Netflix Inc and Google parent Alphabet Inc .
+With start-ups like Lyft staying private for longer, there is a backlog of demand to allocate more money to stocks which are considered high-growth in order to diversify away from Wall Street’s FAANG trade which is made up of Facebook Inc, Amazon.com Inc, Apple Inc, Netflix Inc and Google parent Alphabet Inc.

+Nevertheless, there are concerns among some investors that these IPOs may be coming at the peak of the market, when the benchmark S&P 500 Index has risen more than 200 percent since 2008.

+“They’re buying at the top of a bull market that’s lasted for nine years,” said Roberts.

 Lyft, which was valued at $15 billion in final private fundraising round in 2018, kicked off its 10-day IPO roadshow on March 18.
 The company’s executives made stops in cities such as New York, Baltimore, Kansas and Los Angeles.
 Reuters reported the IPO was oversubscribed after just two days.